Early detection and cancer screenings

 If cancer screening shows an abnormality, more testing will confirm a diagnosis.

 HonorHealth also periodically conducts select cancer screenings at community events and health fairs.
-Search for upcoming cancer screenings.
-To learn more about cancer screenings, contact a cancer navigator by email or call 855-485-4673.
+To learn more about cancer screenings, please speak with your primary care provider.

 Unfortunately, not every cancer type has a designated screening exam.
 For instance, there's no routine test or procedure to screen for pancreatic cancer.
 The HonorHealth Research Institute is conducting a comprehensive Biomarker Pancreatic Cancer Study to advance early detection for pancreatic cancer.